bakhe8/BetoFactory/README.md

 In the dashboard:
 - Upload a ZIP to Input (or drop a folder under `smart-input/input/<theme>`)
+- Open Config and set your Factory Token if the server requires auth
 - Select platforms (Salla/Zid/Shopify) and click Build/Rebuild
 - Watch live progress; download ZIP/manifest per platform; review QA